lsdopen/ahoy/docs/install.md

 openssl req -newkey rsa:2048 -nodes -keyout ahoy.key -x509 -days 365 -out ahoy.crt
 ```

-Similarly, if you are installing keycloak in GKE, you will need to create a secret for keycloak as well:
+Similarly, if you are installing Keycloak and ArgoCd in GKE with Ingress enabled (by default in values-gke.yaml), you will need to create a secret for both as well:

 kubectl create secret tls keycloak-tls -n ahoy --cert keycloak.crt --key keycloak.key
+kubectl create secret tls argocd-tls-certificate -n ahoy --cert argocd.crt --key argocd.key

 ### Installation on OpenShift